-4. Agencies should establish reasonable qualifications required for nonlawyer representatives to practice before them.
-When determining whether a nonlawyer is qualified to represent a participant in an agency proceeding, agencies should consider the factors listed in the Model Rules of Representative Conduct, such as the representative's
+4. Agencies should establish reasonable qualifications required for nonlawyer representatives to practice before them, without adding unnecessary burdens.
+When determining whether a nonlawyer is qualified to represent a participant in an agency proceeding, agencies should consider the factors listed in the Model Rules ofRepresentative Conduct, such as the representative's relationship to the participant; their knowledge, expertise, experience, or skill; and their fitness to serve.